 Now I'm going to give you two bits of the Bible.
 Matthew 27:5 'And he went out and hanged himself' and Luke 10:27 'Go thou and do likewise'

-As with the earlier films, especailly I'm all right Jack, events build up to a climax, but somehow the outcomes seem sad rather than funny, and it actually doesn't make imagination to realise that this could have been a straight drama rather than a comedy, and despite its length one gets the sense that they weren't sure how to end the film, with the ending they settle for coming across as notably limp and weak.
+As with the earlier films, especailly I'm all right Jack, events build up to a climax, but somehow the outcomes seem sad rather than funny, and it actually doesn't take much imagination to realise that this could have been a straight drama rather than a comedy, and despite its length one gets the sense that they weren't sure how to end the film, with the ending they settle for coming across as notably limp and weak.

 After this the Boulting Brothers moved on to other areas, with fresher faces - one such film I've only just seen is Rotten to the Core (1965), with Anton Rodgers and Charlotte Rampling, which I hope to write about soon, but there's also The Family Way wtih the first pairing of Hayley Mills and Hywel Bennett before the shock-thriller Twisted Nerve with the same couple, written about on the 'Unsung films' section of this website.
 Whilst many of these comedies may be now half-forgotten, Private's Progress and I'm all right Jack still have much to say about society - as well as being very, very funny.